Coalfire-Research/Red-Baron/README.md

 #~ export ARM_CLIENT_SECRET="azure_app_password"
 #~ export ARM_TENANT_ID="azure_tenant_id"

+# For Google see https://www.terraform.io/docs/providers/google/index.html#configuration-reference and set the appropriate environment variable for your use case

 # copy an infrastructure configuration file from the examples folder to the root directory and modify it to your needs
 #~ cp examples/complete_c2.tf .